 This command acts on disks in a disk group but not dedicated spares for linear disk groups, or leftover disks.
-The command will:

-- Check redundancy data (parity) and correct it for RAID 5, RAID 6, and ADAPT. - Find, but not fix, mirror mismatches for RAID 1 and 10.
-The system reads both copies of mirror data to find any mismatches. - Find and fix media errors for all RAID levels.
+The command automatically fixes media errors for all RAID levels, regardless of whether the fix parameter is specified or its setting.
 Media errors occur when the system cannot read one of the copies of mirror data, due to a disk error such as an unrecoverable disk error (URE).

-Disk-group scrub can last for multiple hours or longer, depending on disk-group size, utility priority, and amount of I/O activity.
-However, a manual scrub performed with this command is typically faster than a background scrub enabled with the set advanced-settings command.
+The disk-group scrub task is almost continually active, but has very little impact on I/O activity.
 You can use a disk group while it is being scrubbed.
 To check the progress of a disk-group scrub (VRSC) job, use the show disk-groups command.
 When a disk-group scrub job starts, event 206 is logged.
 When a scrub job ends, event 207 is logged and specifies whether errors were found and whether user action is required.

+'''

 scrub disk-groups

-[fix yes|no] <disk-groups>
+[fix yes|no]

+<disk-groups>

+'''